Medically Reviewed by Tom Tooma, M.D., Founder/Medical Director

 Since PRK surgeries there is no flap created with PRK, like SMILE, is the preferred procedure for people involved in contact sports.
 The Lasik flap is well healed after three months.
 It is extremely rare to get it dislodged unless there is a direct trauma to the cornea.
 Even if it is dislodged, it is safe and very effective to replace the flap and restore excellent vision that is equal to the vision before the flap was dislodged.

 There is one way in which PRK and LASIK surgeries are similar: pricing.

 Both are considered to be elective surgeries and therefore typically not covered by insurance.

 Complications Are Possible

-According to research highlighted in Ophthalmology Times, dry eye symptoms are some of the most common issues experienced after eye surgery.
-Between 69 percent and 85 percent of those who have LASIK have dry eye symptoms, sometimes lasting for 1.5 years.
+According to research highlighted in Ophthalmology Times, dry eye symptoms are some of the most common issues experienced after eye surgery in the early weeks.

 Your doctor may provide you with eye drops to keep your eyes moist and comfortable.
-You may also have oral pain medications to ease your discomfort as your body heals.
+You may also have oral pain medications to ease your discomfort as your eye heals.